NishchayAnand/software-engineering/Interview Prep/JPA/Interview Questions.md

 Q. Explain unidirectional relationship.

+In a unidirectional relationship, only one entity maintains a reference to the other entity.
+This means:

+- **Owning Entity**: The entity that knows about the relationship and contains the foreign key.

-A unidirectional relationship is a one-way relationship between two entities where only one entity knows about the association.
-This means that one entity references another, but the other entity does not have any reference back to the first entity.
+- **Referenced Entity**: The entity that does not maintain any reference back to the owning entity.

-A unidirectional relationship has only an owning side.
+The referenced entity is unaware of the relationship, making it a one-way association.

 ---

-Q. Explain Bidirectional relationship.
+Q. Explain bidirectional relationship.

-The direction of a relationship can be either `bidirectional` or `unidirectional`.
-A bidirectional relationship has both an owning side and an inverse side.
-The owning side of a relationship determines how the Persistence runtime makes updates to the relationship in the database.

- relationships must follow these rules.
+A bidirectional relationship in JPA is a two-way association between two entities where both entities are aware of each other.
+This means:

+- **Owning Entity**: One entity is designated as the "owner" of the relationship, responsible for managing and updating the foreign key in the database.

+- **Inverse Entity**: The other entity references the relationship using a `mappedBy` attribute, which links it back to the owning side.

+This type of relationship allows navigation in both directions, from one entity to the other and vice versa.

+> NOTE: The value of `mappedBy` should match the field name in the owning entity.

+---

+Q. Discuss the rules that must be followed while defining a bidirectional relationship.

-1. The inverse side of a bidirectional relationship must refer to its owning side by using the mappedBy element of the @OneToOne, @OneToMany, or @ManyToMany annotation.
-The mappedBy element designates the property or field in the entity that is the owner of the relationship.
+1. The inverse side of a bidirectional relationship must refer to its owning side by using the `mappedBy` attribute of the `@OneToOne`, `@OneToMany`, or `@ManyToMany` annotation.

-The many side of many-to-one bidirectional relationships must not define the mappedBy element.
+2. The many side of many-to-one bidirectional relationships must not define the `mappedBy` attribute.
 The many side is always the owning side of the relationship.

-For one-to-one bidirectional relationships, the owning side corresponds to the side that contains the corresponding foreign key.
+3. For one-to-one bidirectional relationships, the owning side corresponds to the side that contains the corresponding foreign key.

-For many-to-many bidirectional relationships, either side may be the owning side.
+4. For many-to-many bidirectional relationships, either side may be the owning side.

 ---